-- 1. Definition - a.
-An academic administrator provides leadership to an academic unit and/or reports to another academic administrator who has decisionmaking responsibility and authority to manage the unit to which they are assigned.
-Academic administrators are accountable to the Provost or Provost-designee for the fulfillment of their duties and responsibilities and achievement of annual strategic goals.
+An academic administrator provides leadership to an academic unit and/or reports to another academic administrator who has decision-making responsibility and authority to manage the unit to which they are assigned.
+Academic administrators are accountable to the provost or provost designee for the fulfillment of their duties and responsibilities and achievement of annual strategic goals.
 Academic Cabinet members are excluded from this category.

-- a.
+- 2. Appointment - a.
 Academic administrators are employees hired or appointed to their positions by the person who will supervise them and approved by a member of the Academic Cabinet under whose span of care the position is assigned. - b.
 Academic administrators are not assigned rank unless it has been earned from a prior academic position.
-Pre-existing rank may be utilized to external professional audiences but is not part of the job title. - c.
+Preexisting rank may be utilized to external professional audiences but is not part of the job title. - c.
 Academic administrators are employed through the Office of the Provost.
-They are not classified as faculty and are not eligible for sabbaticals, the faculty educational assistance program, or use of faculty research or faculty development funds. - d.
-An academic administrator's employment may be ended per the contracted agreement and may be renewed or terminated in the sole discretion of the Provost or Provost designee.
-Sections 4.3 and 4.4 of this Handbook shall not apply. - e.
+They are not classified as faculty and are not eligible for sabbaticals, the faculty education assistance program, or use of faculty research or faculty development funds. - d.
+An academic administrator's employment may be ended per the contracted agreement and may be renewed or terminated at the sole discretion of the provost or provost designee.
+Sections 4.3 and 4.4 of this handbook shall not apply. - e.
 Academic administrators are guided by the policies included in the Employee Handbook.
-Those on a 12-month contract accrue vacation and sick leave following the practices applied to staff as stated in the Employee Handbook. - f.
+Those on a twelve (12) month contract accrue vacation and sick leave following the practices applied to staff as stated in the Employee Handbook. - f.
 It is expected that the academic administrators will sign the APU Statement of Faith annually and that the academic administrator affirm, support, and sustain APU's identity as an evangelical Christian university as described in the What We Believe booklet.
-Academic Administrators who no longer subscribe to the Statement of Faith are expected to resign from the university. - 3.
+Academic administrators who no longer subscribe to the Statement of Faith are expected to resign from the university. - g.
+Academic administrators may apply for an open faculty or staff position; however, they do not have an automatic right to a previous position or to a different open position on campus. - 3.
 Duties and Responsibilities - a.
-Report to a member of the Office of the Provost, Dean, or equivalent, fulfilling assignments, providing reports and documents upon request, and participating in one-on-one meetings with their supervisor.
+Report to a member of the Office of the Provost, dean, or equivalent, fulfilling assignments, providing reports and documents upon request, and participating in one-on-one meetings with their supervisor.

 - b.
 Responsible for the successful functioning of all aspects of the academic unit or entity they lead. - c.
-Develop policies and procedures that advance the effectiveness of the academic unit and the University at large. - d.
+Develop policies and procedures that advance the effectiveness of the academic unit and the university at large. - d.
 When appropriate, supervise direct reports and manage employees effectively. - e.
 Responsible for upholding and maintaining the institutional values of the university. - f.
 Responsible for developing a strategic plan and annual goals consistent with the university strategic process. - g.
 When appropriate, oversee budget planning, preparation, and budget management to ensure adherence to established budgets. - h.
 Demonstrate effective working relations with the academic administration. - i.
 Duties and responsibilities specific to a role are designated in the position job description. - 4.
 Evaluation - a.
 Academic administrators are evaluated annually by their direct supervisor.
-The Faculty Evaluation System set forth in Section 7 of this Handbook shall not apply. - b.
+The Faculty Evaluation System set forth in Section 7 of this handbook shall not apply. - b.
 Evaluation is based on the individual's ability to meet the expectations designated in the job description or assigned by the supervisor as part of an annual goal setting discussion.